sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 these are the same values that jamovi has reported in the ANOVA table above.

-Also in the ANOVA table is the calculation of the *p* values.
+Also in the ANOVA table is the calculation of the *p*-values.
 Once again, there is nothing new here.
 For each of our two factors what we’re trying to do is test the null hypothesis that there is no relationship between the factor and the outcome variable (I’ll be a bit more precise about this later on).
 To that end, we’ve (apparently) followed a similar strategy to what we did in the One-Way ANOVA and have calculated an *F*-statistic for each of these hypotheses.
-To convert these to *p* values, all we need to do is note that the sampling distribution for the *F* *statistic* under the null hypothesis (that the factor in question is irrelevant) is an *F* *distribution*.
+To convert these to *p*-values, all we need to do is note that the sampling distribution for the *F* *statistic* under the null hypothesis (that the factor in question is irrelevant) is an *F* *distribution*.
 Also note that the two degrees of freedom values are